Jiusan Society: Organization

 The party's mission statement is to "lead the nation to power and the people to prosperity".
+According to its constitution, the Jiusan Society is officially committed to "socialism with Chinese characteristics" and upholding the leadership of the CCP.
 The party's main focus is scientific and educational development.
-The party had a membership of 183,710 members by 2019, mostly high- and medium-level intellectuals in the fields of science, technology, and education.
+It is the seventh-ranking minor democratic party in China.
+The party is a member of the Chinese People's Political Consultative Conference.